physicsgoddess1972/Precipitable-Water-Model/paper.md

 (2) a configuration file that details the sensor information and the site IDs that are needed to retrieve the atmospheric data from the NOAA database

 ## Deployment Module
 The Deployment module utilizes a docker environment to run the remaining workflow.
-There are two variations of the Deployment module, the first is the GitHub Interface, where ... .
+There are currently two methods to interface with PMAT through the Deployment Module, the first is through GitHub and the second involves a local installation of Docker.
-The second is the local interface, in this variation the docker container can be pulled from the GitHub Container Registry and continuously run in a local environment.

 ## Data Import Module
 The Data Import module consists of a Python script to pull and organize data that are required to complete the analysis.
 The Python script